md-abutalha/Opencart_API_Testing_Project_04/README.md

-# Opencart API Testing Project_P04
+# Opencart API Testing Project

 I locally set up OpenCart and conducted API testing on essential cart functions, including adding products, viewing cart content, editing quantities, and removing items.
 These tests validated the API's efficiency in handling cart operations, ensuring a reliable user experience.
 The results were documented and reported using a Newman HTML report.